walessy/PROGRESSIVE_FRAMEWORK-Set-2/README.md

 - Educational content generation support
 - Agent coordination and signal-based architecture
 - Implementation project consultation

----
+- Session management and PKM protocol support

 ## 🎉 Join the Breathing Framework Revolution

-**Framework Set 2 with Breathing Framework represents the pinnacle of intelligent development** - 15 enhanced systems that not only optimize development but automatically create comprehensive educational content from every operation.
+**Framework Set 2 with Breathing Framework represents the pinnacle of intelligent development** - 15 enhanced systems that not only optimize development but automatically create comprehensive educational content from every operation, now with session-aware management for consistent, progressive user experience.

-**Experience the future of development + education integration.** **Deploy Breathing Framework Set 2 today!** 🚀
+**Experience the future of development + education integration with intelligent session management.** **Deploy Breathing Framework Set 2 today!** 🚀

 ---

-*Framework Set 2 with Breathing Framework - Where 15 systems become one intelligent development + educational platform* ✨📚
+*Framework Set 2 with Breathing Framework - Where 15 systems become one intelligent development + educational platform with session-aware continuity* ✨📚

 **🌟 NEW FEATURES:**